GwriPennar/FrameFlow/README.md

 FrameFlow: Video Classification with Pre-trained CNNs This project, titled 'FrameFlow', utilizes the power of convolutional neural networks (CNNs) pre-trained on large datasets to perform video classification tasks.
 The focus of FrameFlow is to apply transfer learning techniques to adapt these sophisticated models to the domain of action recognition in video data.

-Overview
-FrameFlow is a video classification project that leverages the EfficientNetB0 pre-trained model and adapts it for action recognition on the UCF101 dataset.
-The key components of this project include:

-Dataset Preparation: Organize and prepare video data, extracting frames and corresponding labels.
-Model Selection: Employ the EfficientNetB0 model, a pre-trained model known for its efficiency and accuracy.
-Transfer Learning: Fine-tune the pre-trained model on a subset of the UCF101 dataset, targeting action recognition.
-Evaluation: Assess model performance using metrics such as accuracy, F1 score, and a confusion matrix.

-## NON-TECHNICAL EXPLANATION OF YOUR PROJECT
+## NON-TECHNICAL EXPLANATION OF THE PROJECT

 FrameFlow is a project that aims to classify videos into different categories based on the actions or events happening in them.
 It leverages the power of deep learning techniques and pre-trained models to achieve this task efficiently.
-The project uses a technique called "transfer learning," where a pre-trained model (a model that has already learned to recognize visual patterns from a large dataset) is fine-tuned on a specific video dataset to adapt it for video classification.
+The final project uses a technique called "transfer learning," where a pre-trained model (a model that has already learned to recognize visual patterns from a large dataset) is fine-tuned on a specific video dataset to adapt it for video classification.

 ## DATA